guilamu/Advanced-Menu-Items-Visibility-Control/README.md

 ## License

 This plugin is provided as-is.
 Please test thoroughly before using in production environments.
+AGPL-3.0 license.

 ## Support